guillaume-cardona/avengers/README.md

       gradlew build

-or if you have gradle installed on your machine and in your classpath:On va essayer
+or if you have gradle installed on your machine and in your classpath:

       gradle build